otetard/ownpad/README.md

 [`files_etherpad`](https://github.com/EELV-fr/Owncloud-Ether-Docs) but
 is a complete rewrite.

+## Configuration

+In order to make Ownpad work, you need to go to the configuration panel and then fill the “Collaborative documents” section.
+There is no need to fill both Etherpad and Ethercalc hosts.

+Afterwards, the “pad” and/or “calc” items will be available in the “+” menu from the “File” app.

 ## Mimetype detection

 Unfortunatly, apps can’t declare new mimetypes on the fly.
 To make